arangodb/docs/3.9/http/database-notes-on-databases.md

 When ArangoDB is accessed via its HTTP REST API, the database name is read from the first part of the request URI path (e.g. `/_db/myDB/...`).
 If the request URI does not contain a database name, it defaults to `/_db/_system`.
+If a database name is provided in the request URI, the name must be properly URL-encoded, and, if it contains UTF-8 characters, these must be NFC-normalized.
+Any non-NFC-normalized database name will be rejected by arangod.

 Database Name
 -------------